Edd Mann Developer

 Transferring Files using SSH and SCP

 When you are managing multiple servers on a daily basis it pays off to invest some time in picking up a few techniques to get jobs finished quicker.
-Below are a couple of the commands I use frequently when handling files and directories via SSH and SCP.
+Provided in this article are a couple of the commands I use frequently when handling files and directories via SSH and SCP.

 SSH

-I am sure you are familiar with SSH (Secure Shell), I spend most of my day-to-day work-life with a remote connection open.
-Thanks to the Unix philosophy, combined with other tools (commands) you are able to expand the single focused functionality of SSH.
+I am sure you are familiar with SSH (Secure Shell).
+I spend most of my day-to-day work with a remote connection open.
+Thanks to the Unix philosophy, combined with other commands, you are able to expand the single focused functionality of SSH.

 Execute Remote Commands

 Using SSH you are able to supply an arbitrary command you wish to execute on a remote server.
 Below are a couple of useful commands I use to monitor multiple facets of the server.
-Adding these commands via an alias in your dotfiles, could shave of a couple more key-presses a day.
+Adding these commands via an alias in your dotfiles could shave off a couple more key-presses each day.

 $ ssh user@host 'uptime' # check uptime